Application Information for External Prospective Master’s Students

 Admission is competitive.
 Admission statistics can be found here; this will give you an idea of what is expected of applicants.

 * There is no departmental funding available for master’s candidates.

 * Research duties are usually handled by research fellow doctoral students.

-Full details on the Submatriculation and Accelerated Master’s Process through SEAS may be found here.
-In addition to the Penn Engineering requirements undergraduate applicants must 1) include a personal statement (1 page or less) along with their application; 2) have a minimum cumulative STEM GPA of 3.2 in order to apply.
+Full details on the Accelerated Master’s process (formerly called Submatriculation) through SEAS may be found here.
+In addition to the Penn Engineering requirements, undergraduate applicants must include: 1) a personal statement (1 page or less) along with their application; 2) a minimum cumulative STEM GPA of 3.2 in order to apply.

-The external submatriculation (4+1) process and information may be found here.
+The external Accelerated Master’s (4+1) process and information may be found here.

 Internal Master’s Transfer & Dual Master’s Request Information

-Due to the high demand we are unable to automatically accept transfer or dual masters requests from students in other Masters programs at Penn.
-Students who are interested in applying to the robotics masters program from other programs at Penn will be afforded an opportunity to be considered as part of the regular admission process with the deadline of February 1st.
-Please note that acceptance to the robotics program is highly competitive and that there are typically many more applicants than places available.
+Due to high demand, we are unable to automatically accept transfer or dual masters requests from students in other Master’s programs at Penn.
+Students who are interested in applying to the Robotics MSE program from other programs at Penn will be afforded an opportunity to be considered as part of the regular admission process with the deadline of February 1st.
+Please note that acceptance to the robotics program is highly competitive and there are typically many more applicants than places available.
 Applications will only be accepted after 1 semester is completed in your current program at Penn.

 Graduate Coordinator for ROBO